 Rustic Cuff encourages site visitors to sign up for its email and text marketing campaigns by sharing a 15% discount voucher.
 This is a strong use of splash pages in ecommerce sites since it can generate leads and entice customers to make purchases at the same time.
 Check out our list of coupon examples and ideas for more ways to leverage offers on your site.

 Neil Patel, a well-known SEO content marketing expert, promotes his consulting services via a splash page that appears as soon as you enter his website.
 By entering your website’s URL, you get a free analysis that eventually directs you to a contact form.
 This is a great way to use splash pages to boost conversions–and who doesn’t want more traffic?

 Hozier is a well-known musician who uses his website to promote upcoming music and events.
 The splash page drives fans to sign up for his newsletter and connect to his social media accounts.
 Hozier put it to good use by including different platforms, allowing fans to connect on the channels they prefer.

 Frequently Asked Questions (FAQs)

-Splash pages can be a great way for certain businesses to build a website that helps visitors to access and navigate your site easily.
-Of course, they’re not for every business website, but if a splash page is the solution you’re looking for, it’s a worthwhile investment of your time.
-Learn more about how to design a website, or if you want to get a great splash page designed from a graphic design pro for a surprisingly affordable rate, check Fiverr.
+Splash pages enable you to help visitors access and navigate your site easily.
+Of course, they’re not for every business website, but if it is the solution you’re looking for, it’s a worthwhile investment of your time.
+Build your site on Wix or GoDaddy to easily create splash pages for site access or navigation, or to get an engaging splash page designed by a graphic design pro for as low as $5 on Fiverr.